noel-friedrich/basic-timer/README.md

 ## Code Structure
 Everything is contained in a single HTML `index.html` file.
 It contains the pure Javscript and Styling.
 It's really not that big of a project.
 I just wanted to play some card games with my friends and needed a timer.
+I spent more time on this README than on the actual project.